shervinea/cheatsheet-translation/es/cheatsheet-supervised-learning.md

 **72. Other non-parametric approaches**

-&#10230; Otros métodos no paramétrico
+&#10230; Otros métodos no paramétricos

 <br>

 **73. k-nearest neighbors ― The k-nearest neighbors algorithm, commonly known as k-NN, is a non-parametric approach where the response of a data point is determined by the nature of its k neighbors from the training set.
 It can be used in both classification and regression settings.**

-&#10230; k vecinos más cercanos = El algorítmo de k vecinos más cercanos (en inglés, k-nearest neighbors algorithm), comunmente conocido como k-NN, es un método no parametrico en el que la respuesta a un punto de los datos está determinada por la naturaleza de sus k vecinos del conjunto de datos.
+&#10230; k-Vecinos más cercanos - El algorítmo de k vecinos más cercanos (en inglés, k-nearest neighbors algorithm), comunmente conocido como k-NN, es un método no paramétrico en el que la respuesta a un punto de los datos está determinada por la naturaleza de sus k vecinos del conjunto de datos.
 El método puede ser utilizado tanto en clasificaciones como regresiones.

 <br>